Neural timescales from a computational perspective: Estimating timescales from neural recordings

-Methods for estimating timescales from neural activity usually quantify the decay rate of the signal's autocorrelation function.
-However, each method relies on different theoretical assumptions and incorporates different features of neural dynamics (\fig\ref{fig:mod_meth}b).
-For instance, they could explicitly include oscillatory components that are often present in neural activity and can be modulated by task variables, which can alter the autocorrelation shape.
-Here, we catalog existing methods along two axes: (i) the explicitness of their fitted model and their computational complexity, and (ii) the number of features they capture in data (\fig\ref{fig:mod_meth}b).
+Then, using the computed summary statistic (e.g., AC or MI) as input, methods for estimating timescales rely on distinct theoretical assumptions and incorporate different features of neural dynamics.
+Here, we catalog existing methods along two axes: (i) computational complexity (often as a result of using more detailed models) and (ii) the number of features they capture in data (\fig\ref{fig:mod_meth}b).
+While we mainly focus here on quantifying timescales from the autocorrelation function, similar analyses can be applied to information-theoretic summary statistics.

 The first group of methods does not assume any strict mathematical form for the autocorrelation shape.
-These methods characterize the decay rate as, for example, the time lag where autocorrelation drops to $1/e$\cite{beiran_contrasting_2019}, the (half of) full width at half maximum\cite{raut_hierarchical_2020}, or the integral of positive autocorrelation values\cite{watanabe_atypical_2019,manea_intrinsic_2022}.
-We thus refer to these methods as ``model-free'' methods.
-Computing such measures is straightforward, and they are typically estimated directly from the data.
-However, such model-free methods do not capture the full shape of data autocorrelation.
-As a result, in the presence of complex temporal features in neural activity beyond a single exponential decay, different methods can give different results on the same data (for example, see \cite{beiran_contrasting_2019,Muscinelli2019-ct}).
+These methods characterize the decay rate as, for example, the time lag where autocorrelation drops to $1/e$~\cite{beiran_contrasting_2019} or 0.5~\cite{raut_hierarchical_2020}), or the integral of positive values~\cite{watanabe_atypical_2019,manea_intrinsic_2022}.
+We refer to these methods as ``model-free''.
+Computing such measures is straightforward, estimated directly from the data.
+However, such model-free methods do not consider the full shape of data autocorrelation.
+As a result, in the presence of complex temporal features in neural activity beyond a single exponential decay,, such as oscillatory modes, different methods cancan potentially give different results on the same data (e.g.,~\cite{beiran_contrasting_2019,Muscinelli2019-ct}).